NinjaWolf/Sabotage/README.md

 + Objective-Based
 + Random Team-Chooser
 + Kits (Archer/Knight/Tank/Scout)
-+ Buy special things using experience.
++ Custom Kits
++ Economy Support

 ## Game Objective
-You and your team must fight your way to The "Bomb" room, and capture the bomb.
-Next u must fight your way behind enemy lines, and plant the bomb in the enemy's base.
+You and your team must work together and fight your way to The Bomb room, and capture the bomb.
+Once one of the Teams capture the bomb, They must fight their way behind enemy lines, and plant the bomb in the enemy's base room.
 This must all be done while also defending your own teams base from attackers.